 Death by 1,000 prods.

 When your patients come to your office, you are not only providing them with services.
 You are selling them an experience.
-If that experience is less than satisfying, they will find a replacement.
+If that patient experience is less than satisfying, they will find a replacement.

 “The smell.
 The cost.
 The pain.
 All of it.”
 It is incredible how our environments trigger physiological, emotional, and psychological responses.
 Smells and sounds can bring back memories and set a tone for the present experience.
 If that seems an issue for your patients, consider making changes to your office.